l-stephen/Phase-1-Lectures/README.md

 2. When the card is clicked, display the comments associated with its character

-3. Create an input for new comments, when the comment form is submitted create a POST request to render the comment optimistically
+3. Create an input for new comments, create a comment form, and when the comment form is submitted create a POST request to render the comment optimistically

 ## POST (Create)